linux4sam/egt/docs/src/media.md

 This class allows fine grained access into SVG specific properties, while still allowing easy conversion to a normal raster Image instance.

-experimental::Gauge, experimental::GaugeLayer, and experimental::NeedleLayer are
+egt::v1::experimental::Gauge, egt::v1::experimental::GaugeLayer, and
-several classes useful in EGT for taking advantage of SVG files directly by using complete SVG files or individual objects in those SVG files to construct layered widgets.
+egt::v1::experimental::NeedleLayer are several classes useful in EGT for taking advantage of SVG files directly by using complete SVG files or individual objects in those SVG files to construct layered widgets.

 @section media_video Video Formats